todogroup/ospodefinition.org/README.md

 # Open Source Program Office (OSPO) Definition and Guide

+Open source is [intertwined in the development of modern technologies](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html?intcmp=sig-blog-ossra22) and serves as the foundation of the vast majority of codebases across all industry sectors, such as Artificial Inteligence and Machine Learning or Cybersecurity.

+*Nearly all organizations depend on technology created by the open source community*

 ## OSPO Definition

-**[WHAT]** An open source program office (OSPO) serves as the center of competency for an organization's open source operations and structure, and is responsible for defining and implementing strategies and policies to guide these efforts.
-This can include setting policies around code use, distribution, selection, auditing, and other key areas; providing education and training to people (inside and outside the organization) involved in open source activities; supporting an organization's efficiency in developing software through encouraging sustainable consumption of and reuse of existing open source components and, where appropriate, contributing enhancements back to these project; ensuring engineering effectiveness; ensuring legal compliance; and promoting and building community engagement.
+**[WHAT]** An open source program office (OSPO) serves as the center of competency for an organization's open source operations and structure.
+It is responsible for defining and implementing strategies and policies to guide these efforts.
+This can include setting policies around code use, distribution, selection, auditing, and other key areas; providing education and training to people (inside and outside the organization) involved in open source activities; supporting an organization's efficiency in developing software through encouraging sustainable usage of existing open source components and, where appropriate, contributing enhancements back to these project; ensuring engineering effectiveness; ensuring legal compliance; and promoting and building community engagement.

+**[WHY]** An OSPO serves as a vital bridge between an organization and the open source community, helping to ensure that the organization is a good steward of open source software and can reap the benefits of open source adoption while minimizing risks.

 **[WHO]** OSPOs are composed of people (open source specialists) wearing different hats: